chandnsingh/to-do/README.md

 ## Overview of the project

-## Project : Created a to do project where you can add ,update, delete and mark compelete a task
+**Project** : Created a to do project where you can add ,update, delete and mark compelete a task

 ## Objective :-
 The primary objective of a to-do app is to help users organize and manage tasks effectively.
 A to-do app typically enables users to:
 # key Objectvie -
-**Organize Tasks**: Sort tasks by categories, priority levels, due dates, or projects to keep things structured.
+**Organize Tasks**: Sort tasks by categories, priority levels, due dates, or projects to keep things structured. <BR>
-**Prioritize Tasks**: Set priorities or deadlines, helping users focus on high-importance or time-sensitive tasks first.
+**Prioritize Tasks**: Set priorities or deadlines, helping users focus on high-importance or time-sensitive tasks first. <BR>
-**Track Progress**: Mark tasks as complete to track overall progress on goals or projects.
+**Track Progress**: Mark tasks as complete to track overall progress on goals or projects. <BR>
-**Set Reminders**: Schedule reminders for tasks, ensuring nothing important is forgotten.
+**Set Reminders**: Schedule reminders for tasks, ensuring nothing important is forgotten. <BR>
-**Boost Productivity**: By providing a clear overview of tasks, to-do apps reduce procrastination and improve time management.
+**Boost Productivity**: By providing a clear overview of tasks, to-do apps reduce procrastination and improve time management. <BR>

 ## Technologies used : -